cilium/cilium/Documentation/policy/language.rst

   policy for each endpoint and increment the per cilium-agent policy repository revision.

-  Polling can be enabled by the ``--tofqdns-enable-poller`` cilium-agent CLI option.
+  Polling may be enabled by the ``--tofqdns-enable-poller`` cilium-agent CLI option.
+It is disabled by default.

   The DNS polling implementation is very limited.
 It may not behave as expected.